 Storage & Reheating

-- Refrigerate: Store leftover carnitas in an airtight container for up to 4 days.
-Keep the cooking liquid — it keeps the pork juicy.
+- Refrigerate: Store leftover carnitas with a little cooking liquid for up to 4 days to keep the pork juicy.

-- Freeze: Carnitas freeze beautifully.
-Freeze the pork (and a little of the liquid) for up to 3 months.
-Thaw overnight in the fridge.
+- Freeze: Freeze the pork with some cooking liquid for up to 3 months and thaw overnight in the fridge.

-- Reheat: Warm the Instant Pot carnitas in a skillet with a splash of the cooking liquid, then broil for a minute or two to re-crisp the edges.
+- Reheat: Warm in a skillet with a splash of cooking liquid, then broil briefly to bring back the crispy edges.

-- Corn Salsa: Store separately in the fridge for 3–4 days.
-Stir and refresh with extra lime before serving.
+- Corn salsa: Store separately for 3–4 days and refresh with extra lime before serving.

-Yes!
-The carnitas themselves are naturally gluten-free.
-Just double-check your tortillas and any toppings you use.
+The carnitas themselves are naturally gluten-free and dairy-free.
+Just check your tortillas and toppings if you need to keep everything fully gluten-free or dairy-free.

 Do I have to sear the pork first?